cltl/a-proof-project/docs/index.md

 ## Welcome to A-PROOF: Automated Prediction of post-COVID RecOvery Of Functioning

-A-proof is a collaboration of medical and AI researchers to develop technology that can automatically monitor the functioning of people in need of health care.
+A-PROOF is a collaboration of medical and AI researchers to develop technology that can automatically monitor the functioning of people in need of health care.

 ![A-PROOF schema](./images/A-PROOF2.png)